michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.7.7 =
+- Fixed a bug in a field object calling an undefined method.

 = 3.7.6.1 - 2015/12/23 =
 - Fixed a bug that debug log was generated.
 - Fixed a bug that Generator could not generate some files, introduced in v3.7.6.